00JIMMY00/Grad_Doc/Book.md

   4. **Retrieval Logic:** This isn’t a separate physical component, but rather the code (inside the FastAPI route handler or a service) that ties the embedding service and vector DB together.
 When a query arrives: it calls the embedding service to get query\_vector, then performs a DB query to get top-K relevant chunks.
 These chunks of text are then collated.
 This part essentially implements the “retrieval” in retrieval-augmented generation.
 In our code, this might be a function in a `routes` or `services` module that we might call `retrieve_documents(query)` which returns a list of text snippets.
   5. **Generation Service (LLM interface):** This component handles sending the augmented prompt to a large language model and getting the result.
 We implemented this with two modes:

-     * Using **Google PaLM API**: We constructed a prompt that includes the retrieved text (context) and the user’s question.
-We then send this prompt to the PaLM text generation API (via Google’s `generativeai` SDK or REST API) with appropriate parameters (like which model – e.g., PaLM2 ‘text-bison-001’ – and perhaps temperature, etc.).
+     * Using **Google Gemini API**: We constructed a prompt that includes the retrieved text (context) and the user’s question.
+We then send this prompt to the Gemini text generation API (via Google’s `generativeai` SDK or REST API) with appropriate parameters (like which model – e.g., Gemini2 ‘text-bison-001’ – and perhaps temperature, etc.).
 The API returns the model’s generated answer, which we parse.
      * Using **DeepSeek (Local Model)**: Alternatively, we have the capability to use a local LLM.
 DeepSeek R1 is a model that can be run through the Ollama server (as mentioned in the README optional setup).
 In that case, our generation service would instead send the prompt to the local Ollama API (which runs on localhost and serves the model) and get the answer.
-We abstracted this behind a unified interface so that the rest of the system doesn’t need to change whether we use PaLM or DeepSeek; it might be a configuration flag or environment variable that selects which LLM is used.
+We abstracted this behind a unified interface so that the rest of the system doesn’t need to change whether we use Gemini or DeepSeek; it might be a configuration flag or environment variable that selects which LLM is used.
 The concept of an LLM “factory” or service is present in the design (we have an `llm_factory` module to create an LLM client based on config).
   6. **Controller/Orchestrator:** This is essentially the FastAPI endpoint logic that brings everything together.
 It receives the query from the user (HTTP request), calls the embedding service (for query vector), calls the database (for retrieval), constructs the prompt and calls the LLM service, then returns the answer as an HTTP response.
 In code, this lives in the route function (for example, the `/query` POST endpoint).

 * Additionally, on the **side** of the server, we have a **document ingestion pipeline** (which can be triggered by an API endpoint or a separate script).
 This pipeline reads raw documents (from disk or via an upload), splits them into chunks, and for each chunk computes embeddings and inserts into the database.
 This part usually runs offline or prior to serving queries (though it could be on-demand as well, e.g., an endpoint to add a new document dynamically).